Two huge things happened! Nocturnal Meetings has a cover and is now available for preorder!!

 “No thanks.
 I’m good.”
 It seemed like a lonely street and I wondered, “Do you make any money?”

 “Nah, we’re just playing store.”
-Then the stupid kid started eyeballing me up and down, sizing me up.
+The stupid kid started eyeballing me up and down, sizing me up.
 “Oh man, I was hoping you were bigger.
 You’re shorter than me,” he complained.
 I noticed he held the tomato like you’d hold a softball.

 “Let me guess why you want him to be bigger?
 Mudget,” Holden smirked, standing over six feet tall, dwarfing me and the kid named Finn.